-- Financial These relate to insufficient funding to meet liabilities, loss of money, poor financial monitoring with the consequence being the requirement for additional funding from the Council and other employers. - Strategic Failure to meet strategic objectives, such as performance targets and Funding Strategy Statement objectives. - Regulatory Failure to comply with legislation in order to meet statutory deadlines. - Reputational Poor service damaging the reputation of the Fund and administering authority. - Operational Data maintenance, service delivery targets. - Contractual 3rd party providers, failure to deliver, effective management of contracts. - Communication Failure to keep all stakeholders notified of changes that affect them, be they employers, scheme members or contractors.
+- Financial These relate to insufficient funding to meet liabilities, loss of money, poor financial monitoring with the consequence being the requirement for additional funding from the Council and other employers. - Strategic Failure to meet strategic objectives, such as performance targets and Funding Strategy Statement objectives. - Regulatory Failure to comply with legislation to meet statutory deadlines. - Reputational Poor service damaging the reputation of the Fund and administering authority. - Operational Accurate data maintenance and meeting of service delivery targets. - Contractual 3rd party providers, failure to deliver, effective management of contracts. - Communication Failure to keep all stakeholders notified of changes that affect them, be they employers, scheme members or contractors.